TylerLeite/mixobot/data/README.md

 `ratings.txt`: manually-defined list of ratings (1-10, inclusive) for the drinks held in cocks_small.json

 `rate_cocks.py`: tool for assigning ratings to drinks

+`nouns.txt`: list of the 100 most common nouns according to some website. used for generating drink names

+`adjs.txt`: list of the 100 most common adjectives according to some website. used for generating drink names